BALI: yoga + surf escape with amy + mike

 DOUBLE - $1400 per person (two people sharing a room) price includes all yoga, accommodations, surf lesson, cleansing ceremony, 5 breakfasts and 5 dinners for each person.

-BALI BHAKTI retreat price includes:
+BALI retreat price includes:

 6 nights accommodation at Samadi Bali